zorzalerrante/datagramas/README.md

   need to specify the arguments dictionary.

   The palette name must be recognized by the function [`seaborn.color_palette`](http://stanford.edu/~mwaskom/software/seaborn/tutorial/color_palettes.html#building-color-palettes-with-color-palette).

+  * Objects: these are d3js objects wrapped in a Python class.
+See "Extra Functions" below.

 Here is an example of how nodes and links are rendered in their `template.js` file:

 ```javascript